Faye (musician)

 Fanny Matilda Dagmar Hamlin (born 23 October 1987 in Stockholm, Sweden), known professionally as Faye, is a former Swedish singer, songwriter, and model.
 She was the lead singer of the Swedish pop group Play in the early 2000s.
 In 2012, she debuted as a solo artist.
 Hamlin quit the music industry in 2014.

 Early life

-Fanny "Faye" Matilda Dagmar Hamlin grew up in Täby, a suburb outside of Stockholm with her parents, older sister, and older brother.
+Fanny "Faye" Matilda Dagmar Hamlin grew up in Enskededalen, a suburb outside of Stockholm with her parents, older sister, and older brother.
 When she was 11 years old, she won a national talent contest.
 Hamlin attended Rytmus, a performing arts high school in Stockholm.
 She has referenced Beyonce and Destiny's Child as influences.